wallstersson/ukth-appinn-containerapps-orderapi/solution5.md

 ## Solution steps
 Until now we have worked with docker images that others have created, now we are going to do a code change on our own code base and push the changes to Container Apps using GitHub Actions.
-We are now going to use a Azure CLI command to create a GitHub Action that builds the queuereader C# project and pushes the image to Azure Container Registry and deploys it to our Container App.
+We are now going to use a Azure CLI command to create a GitHub Action that builds the _Queue Reader_ C# project and pushes the image to _Azure Container Registry_ and deploys it to our Container App.

 First, we need to create a service principal that can be used from the GitHub action to deploy the changes we are introducing.